-Note: The following countries have been identified as emerging risk countries for the 2020-21 BMSB risk season and may be selected for a random onshore inspection: Belarus, Denmark, Ireland, Poland, Sweden, United Kingdom, Kazakhstan and Chile.
+Note: The following countries have been identified as emerging risk countries for the 2021-22 BMSB risk season and may be selected for a random onshore inspection: Belarus, Malta, Sweden, United Kingdom and Chile.

-If your cargo originates from any of the above countries, and is not under the exempt category, your goods must be treated.
+If your cargo originates from any of the above countries, your goods must be treated.

 Goods At Risk of Falling Into BMSB Measures

-There are three categories that your goods may fall into:
+There are two categories that your goods may fall into:

 Target risk goods, however, will be subject to increased onshore intervention in Australia through random inspection.

 For all other goods not categorised as high risk and target risk goods, BMSB seasonal measures do not apply.
 However, don’t let that get you complacent.
 These goods may still be subject to these measures if they are part of a container or consignment that does contain any target or target high risk goods.

 - 44 – Wood and articles of wood; wood charcoal